 Oglala Lakota County was renamed in May of 2015, originally it had been named Shannon County.
 Until 1982 Oglala Lakota and Washabaugh County, South Dakota, were the last unorganized counties in the United States.
 Although it was organized and received a home rule charter that year, Oglala Lakota County, as noted above, contracts with Fall River County for its Auditor, Treasurer, Director of Equalization, State’s Attorney and Registrar of Deeds.

-Courthouse Closed – Labor Day
+Courthouse Closed – President’s Day